 A failure of nerve?

-However, the reaction of those listening to Stephen was vastly different than those who heard Peter: “Now when they heard this, they were cut to the quick, and they began gnashing their teeth at him,” (Acts 7:54, NASB).
+However, the reaction of those listening to Stephen was vastly different than those who heard Peter: “Now when they heard this, they were cut to the quick, and they began gnashing their teeth at him,” (vs. 54).
 Stephen soon became the young church’s first martyr, stoned at the hands of an angry mob.

 A prophetic message – either one that confronts the sins of the culture or simply proclaims the exclusivity of Christ as Savior and Lord – often produces a terrible backlash from the culture that bears the brunt of it, and that reaction can cause the church to shrink back from its prophetic calling.

 Under such circumstances, great courage is required.
-This may very well be why the Book of Revelation – which, after all, pictures God’s people living in a hostile cultural environment – strongly emphasizes overcoming (2:7, 11, 17, 26; 3:5, 12, 21; 21:7); and why, in Revelation 21:8, cowardice is considered to be as wicked as sorcery, idolatry and murder – and, in fact, is put at the top of the list.
+This may very well be why the Book of Revelation––which, after all, pictures God’s people living in a hostile cultural environment – strongly emphasizes overcoming (2:7, 11, 17, 26; 3:5, 12, 21; 21:7).
+It is also why, in Revelation 21:8, cowardice is considered to be as wicked as sorcery, idolatry, and murder – and, in fact, is put at the front of the list.

 Keeping Stephen’s case in mind, it should not be surprising that Christians are increasingly labeled “extremists” and “haters.”
 And the pressure on believers is likely to grow even more intense, as sinners gnash their teeth and call for democracy’s version of stoning – be that prison, civil lawsuits, or locked churches.
 At some point, a stiff-necked society will do what it needs to do in order to silence an unwanted message by silencing the messenger.